All Episodes

 I'm not an expert on this.

-UN chief is criticizing wealthy countries now for the stockpiling of COVID vaccines.
+UN Chief is criticizing wealthy countries now for the stockpiling of COVID vaccines.

 Very unfair distribution of vaccines.

-Well, I would say that we've got to first uh offer the vaccine to those Americans that would like it.
+Well, I would say that we've got to first offer the vaccine to those Americans that would like it.

 I don't believe in forced vaccinations of anybody.

-Anyway, w now the World Health Organization would tell you the report that says animals are the likely source of COVID.
+Anyway, now the World Health Organization would tell you the report that says animals are the likely source of COVID.

 But now we're discovering, let's see, 60 Minutes is talking about it.